 The treatment is usually well-tolerated in adults, and has very few side effects other than minor irritation for a couple of days.
 For best results, patients should avoid direct sunlight and minimize their use of personal skin care products for the first few days of recovery.

-After a small blood draw, your clinician will apply a topical anesthetic to your face for about 30 minutes - giving your clinician plenty of time to centrifugate that blood sample into PRP.
-Once the PRP has been spun, your clinician will pass over your face with a microneedling pen or causing tiny micro holes in your skin, stimulating its natural healing processes – and creating channels for improved absorption of PRP and medical-grade skincare products applied during and immediately after the treatment for quicker healing and smoother, firmer, and more even-looking skin.
-In addition, the micro injuries in the skin stimulate collagen production in the deeper layers of the dermis which allows for facial rejuvenation by reducing the appearance of facial wrinkles and scars.
+After your blood is drawn, a topical anesthetic will be applied to your face for about 30 minutes - giving your clinician plenty of time to centrifugate that blood sample into PRP.
+Once the PRP has been spun, your clinician will pass over your face with the microneedling pen causing tiny micro-injuries, or tiny holes in your skin, allowing for the improved absorption of PRP and medical-grade skincare products applied during and immediately after the treatment.
+In addition, these micro-injuries stimulate collagen production in the deeper layers of the dermis which allows for facial rejuvenation by reducing the appearance of facial wrinkles and scars.

-Finally, your clinician will apply a calming balm to your face to reduce redness and irritation.
-The treatment usually takes less than two hours in total, and it has little to no downtime.
-Many patients return to work the next day.
+Your provider will then massage the treatment area to aid the PRP’s growth factors penetrate into the deeper layers of the skin.
+Finally, a soothing balm will be applied to the treatment area to reduce any irritation or redness.
+Microneedling with PRP treatments typically takes two hours or less, and requires little or no downtime—most patients can return to their normal routine the following day.
 PRP should be left on the skin for as long as possible post treatment for optimal benefits and can simply be washed off later that evening.

 Connect with us on social media!
 We pride ourselves on building real relationships with our patients near and far.